← Back to Blog

 How to Reduce Churn When You Don't Know Why Customers Leave

 Exit surveys suffer from three compounding problems.
-First, they are administered at the worst possible moment — when the customer has already decided to leave and has minimal incentive to provide thoughtful feedback.
-Second, they offer predefined categories that constrain responses to what the company imagines the problems might be, rather than what they actually are.
-Third, the most valuable churned customers — the ones whose departure signals a systemic issue — are the least likely to respond at all.
+First, they arrive at the worst moment.
+The customer has already decided to leave and has no reason to give thoughtful feedback.
+Second, they offer predefined categories that reflect what the company imagines the problems are, not what they actually are.

-The result is a feedback loop that confirms existing assumptions rather than surfacing new ones.
-Companies that rely exclusively on exit surveys to understand churn are, in effect, asking the wrong people the wrong questions at the wrong time.
+Third, the most valuable churned customers are the least likely to respond.
+The result is a feedback loop that confirms existing assumptions.
+Companies that rely on exit surveys alone are asking the wrong people the wrong questions at the wrong time.

-A Hypothesis-Driven Approach to Churn
+A Hypothesis-Driven Approach

 From Measurement to Understanding

 Reducing churn requires moving beyond measurement to genuine understanding.
-The number itself is a symptom — a composite signal produced by dozens of distinct failure modes, each requiring a different intervention.
-The companies that solve churn are the ones willing to do the patient, unglamorous work of investigating each failure mode on its own terms and testing interventions with disciplined rigor.
+The churn number is a symptom, a composite signal from dozens of distinct failure modes.
+Each one requires a different intervention.

 Ready to make better strategic decisions?